Grootfontein: Transport

 Grootfontein is a railhead on TransNamib, the national railway and transport system.
 The next station to the west is Otavi.
 Grootfontein is also home of Namibia's main military base which housed several units of the now departed South African Defence Force.

 It has an airfield that can handle large transport carriers such as the Hercules C130, as well as commercial passenger aircraft.

 Agriculture

-Grootfontein Show, an annual agricultural exhibition that takes place since 1911, is the second largest annual entrepreneurial exhibition in the country, after Windhoek Show.
+The Grootfontein Show, an annual agricultural exhibition that has taken place since 1911, is the second largest annual entrepreneurial exhibition in the country, after the Windhoek Show.

 Climate

 Grootfontein receives an annual average rainfall of 557 mm, with a high of 956 mm in the 2010/2011 rainy season, and a low of 230 mm during the 2010s drought in 2018/19.

+The town has a hot semi arid climate (Koppen:BSh).

 Politics

 Grootfontein is governed by a municipal council that has seven seats.

 The 2015 local authority election was won by Namibia's ruling SWAPO party which gained five seats and 2,019 votes.
 One seat each went to the Democratic Turnhalle Alliance (DTA, 546 votes) and to the All People's Party (APP, 154 votes).
 SWAPO also won the 2020 local authority election, obtaining 1,727 votes and gaining four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 653 votes and gained two seats.
 The remaining seat went to the Popular Democratic Movement (PDM, the new name of the DTA) with 309 votes.